 It’s never too late to get a dog.
 With that said, though, it’s always best to be realistic about the type of dog that you can handle.
 If you’re a senior, you might find that it’s the perfect time to get the right dog for the place where you are in life.
-The only thing you’ll need to figure out is whether a particular breed is really right for you right now.
+The only thing you’ll need to figure out is whether a particular breed is really the best dog breed for you right now.

 The Best Dogs for Seniors